SaraLerma/The-Pragmatic-Programmer/README.md

 ### Testing against contract

-Write test cases that ensure that a given unit honors its contract, this tells us; whether the code meets the contract, and whether the contract means what we think it means. **Design to test** - start thinking about testing before you write a line of code.
+Write test cases that ensure that a given unit honors its contract, this tells us; whether the code meets the contract, and whether the contract means what we think it means.

+**Design to test** - start thinking about testing before you write a line of code.

-### Build a test Window
+### Build a test window

 Even the best sets of tests are unlikely to find all the bugs.
 So you'll often need to test a piece of software once it has been deployed with real-world data.
 To test in beta or production environments, where you don't have a debugger, you can use: